-Our phone rang all year with complaints from pain patients who were being denied their prescription medications because they use medical marijuana.
-Together with Veterans for Medical Cannabis Access, we issued a Veterans’ Day press release publicizing the plight of veterans who are being told by their VA doctors that they must choose between their prescription pain medications or medical marijuana.
-This is another front we’ll be continuing to fight on in 2015.
+The phone at CalNORML rang all year with reports from pain patients who were being denied their prescription medications because they use medical marijuana.
+We wrote letters to doctors and advised patients to file complaints with the California Medical Board.
+On Veterans day, we worked with Veterans for Medical Cannabis Access on a press release about veterans who are being told by their VA doctors that they must choose between their prescription pain medications or their medical marijuana.